athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 The data is sufficiently Gaussian-like to explore whether a standardization transform will help the model extract salient signal from the raw observations.
-The function below named scaledata()can be used to standardize the data prior to fitting and evaluating the model.
+The function below named scale data() can be used to standardize the data prior to fitting and evaluating the model.
 The StandardScaler scikit-learn class will be used to perform the transform.
-It is first fit on the

-training data (e.g. to find the mean and standard deviation for each variable), then applied to the train and test sets.
+It is first fit on the training data (e.g. to find the mean and standard deviation for each variable), then applied to the train and test sets.
 The standardization is optional, so we can apply the process and compare the results to the same code path without the standardization in a controlled experiment.